CBURKHARDT47/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 There were 3 layers in total after applying the neutral networks.
 The number of hidden nodes in the hidden layer is typically determined based on various factors, including the number of features in your dataset and your specific problem.
 There is no strict rule that the number of hidden nodes should be equal to the number of features, but it's a common approach so I went with that approach.
-Multiple layers should be used as this helps to train the machine learning model based on filtering the data through the multiple layers.
 ![image](https://github.com/CBURKHARDT47/deep-learning-challenge/assets/128064003/6ac13979-5a28-4a88-b8eb-0dd48b4a6768)